 Rate Limits and Usage Limits

 There are a few problems with using proxies in this manner.
-For one thing, public proxies tend to have either rate limits or usage limits, typically alongside a bandwidth limit.
+For one thing, public free proxy lists tend to have either rate limits or usage limits, typically alongside a bandwidth limit.

 If you’re making a lot of small requests, or several large requests, your operation is likely to time out partway through the process.
 This is extremely frustrating, as you might imagine, particularly when trying to complete single large requests that can’t be resumed easily.